kolosovpetro/Html-Code-Generator/README.md

 - Format readme links
 - Implement heap sort in tree algorithms, it's missing
 - Implement (or remove bst predecessor)
-- Modify links to be Root/Algorithms/Concrete (done)
+- ~~Modify links to be Root/Algorithms/Concrete~~
-- Add link to previous page in htmls (done)
+- ~~Add link to previous page in htmls~~
-- Fix issues with generic brackets (done)
+- ~~Fix issues with generic brackets~~
 - Add link to repo in footer
-- Fix links to be normal
+- Fix links to be with normal whitespaced text
 - Add descriptions to algorithms
 - Add complexities to algorithms
+- Resize code div, so it will be without scrolls